RXT0112/RXT0112/LICENSE/EN-LICENSE.md

 This program is provided without any warranty unless required by law in which case the party which requires said implementation of law in this license is required to inform the project for said laws to be implemented in this license so that the the program can be used legally in their area as stated in conditions above.

 Warranty can also be specified based on invidual contract or agreenment with party that requires it.

+## Additional notices
+The license has following syntax `Version 18022020173356, 20 January 2020` where the 20th January 2020 is the date where the license has been created.